samisalkosuo/clipasswordmgr/README.md

 - Use environment variable CLIPWDMGR_FILE to specify path and file of your password file.
-- If you have used version 0.3, use --migrate option to migrate accounts to new file (this option is available in v0.4 but will be removed in a future version).
+- If you have used version 0.3, use --migrate option to migrate accounts to new file (this option is available in v0.4 and v0.5 but will be removed in some future version).

 ## Usage